cornernote/minetest-skyblock/README.txt

 If you fall below skyblock.WORLD_BOTTOM you will lose all your items.

+-- Tree Farm --

+Noticed those leaves in your inventory?
+Craft them into a sapling then throw it on the ground and it will grow into a tree.
+Perhaps even an apple or jungle tree!

 -- Crafting --

-You may notice you cannot chop down trees or dig the stone with your bare hands.

-Put the tree in your craft grid and you will receive 4 wood.
+Put a tree in your craft grid and you will receive 4 wood.
 Put one of the wood back into the craft grid and you will receive 4 sticks.

-S-S  <-- Bucket
+LLL  L=leaves   <-- Sapling
+LLL  S=stick
--S-  S=steel ignot
+-S-  - empty
----

 WW-  <-- Wooden Axe
 WS-  W=wood, S=stick